-In this blog, we will walk you through various Business Analyst career paths.
-Along with that, we will discuss the Business Analyst roles and responsibilities, skills required to land the job, and the expected average salaries the professionals earn, where the salary trends are collected from one of the world’s largest job and recruiting sites, Glassdoor.
+In this blog, we will walk you through the various business analyst career paths.
+Along with that, we will also discuss the business analyst roles and responsibilities, skills required to land a job, and expected average salary based on the salary trends gathered from Glassdoor.

 Learn more about Business Analysts from our YouTube video: